sr-exe/Friday_male.V/README.md

 ---

-© 2025 All Rights Reserved : Shubham Rathod
+© 2025 Shubham Rathod.
+All rights reserved.